-The PSC aims to improve patient safety by acting as a catalysts, sharing good practice, testing new ideas with front line teams, promoting networking opportunities and providing key evidence based tools in a usable format.
+The PSC aims to improve patient safety by acting as a catalyst, sharing good practice, testing new ideas with front line teams, promoting networking opportunities and providing key evidence based tools in a usable format.
 It also supports the development of a culture of safety at all levels and prioritises key areas of harm.

 From April to June 2016 the National Reporting & Learning System had over 520,000 individual adverse events reported to them.
 It is worth noting that the vast majority of these (72 per cent) will not have caused patient harm, however that leaves 38 per cent that do.